tgeijten/zml/README.md

 # ZSON
-ZSON is a concise-yet-readable file format for storing data.
+ZSON is a **concise-yet-readable file format** for storing program data.
 It's like JSON, but without the cruft.
 ZSON uses whitespace to separate items, and requires quotes only in special cases.

 ## Objectives
-* **Concise** -- because typing sucks
+* **Concise** -- because nobody likes to type more than they have to
-* **Easy on the eyes** -- ZSON is designed for reading and editing by humans
+* **Easy on the eyes** -- designed for reading and writing by humans
 * **Easy to parse** -- a full featured parser can be written in <100 lines of code
 * **Agnostic about data types** -- your code knows how to interpret your data, so everything is a string
-* **Language-level support for includes and references** -- distributing your configuration across multiple files
+* **Language-level support for includes and references** -- distribute your configuration across multiple files

 ## Example
 ZSON looks like this: